The Lost Boy (memoir)

-The Lost Boy (1997) is the second installment of a trilogy of books which depict the life of David Pelzer, who as a young boy was physically, emotionally, mentally, and psychologically abused by his obsessive mother.
+The Lost Boy (1997) is the second installment of a trilogy of books about the life of David Pelzer, who as a young boy was physically, emotionally, mentally, and psychologically abused by his mother and alcoholic father.
+A sequel to the Pulitzer Prize-nominated A Child Called It, in 2002 The New York Times Magazine reported that The Lost Boy had spent 160 weeks on its bestseller list for non-fiction paperbacks.

-The book discusses Pelzer's struggling with his ability to fit in and adapt to the new environment around him as he is put into foster care.
-It also talks about the kindness of his foster parents and other people around him as well as his inability to brush his mother aside.
+The book discusses Pelzer's defiant, rebellious behavior as he struggles to adapt to foster care, living in five different foster homes and in juvenile detention.
+It also talks about the kindness of his foster parents and other people around him, as well as his inability to brush his mother aside.

 The Lost Boy is included as the second book in Dave Pelzer's compilation My Story.

+Reception

+A 1997 review in Library Journal recommending The Lost Boy said that Pelzer's "honest, sometimes rambling" account was "never bitter" and sure to "find many sympathetic readers".
+A 2002 article in The New York Times Magazine suggested that Pelzer had "devoted significant space in The Lost Boy to rehashing abuse incidents from his earlier book" because his experiences in foster homes were "dull in comparison".